Cacti such as rebutia and mammillaria make attractive, low-maintenance houseplants and are perfect for a bright, sunny windowsill.

-For the best results, grow cacti in specialist cacti compost or free-draining compost.
-Terracotta pots are ideal as they’re porous and allow water and air flow.
-Plastic pots retain more moisture, so water plants less and ensure the compost doesn’t get too wet.
+For the best results, grow cacti in specialist cactus compost or free-draining compost.
+The best cactus pots are terracotta pots, as they're porous and allow water and air flow around the compost.
+Plastic pots retain more moisture, so have the potential to cause root rot.
+If you grow cactus plants in plastic pots, water them less often and ensure the cactus compost doesn't get too wet.

 Contrary to what you might think, cacti do need watering in spring and summer.
 Let the compost dry out slightly between waterings until September, when watering must be reduced to allow for dormancy.